Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Experiments

-For the simulation experiments, we have the first vehicle track a velocity profile that starts at 20 m/s, accelerates to 25 m/s, then decelerates back to 20 m/s.
+For the simulation experiments, the first vehicle tracks a velocity profile that starts at 20 m/s, accelerates to 25 m/s, then decelerates back to 20 m/s.
 We add Gaussian noise to both the forward dynamics and to the sensing of the position/velocity errors to ensure the learned controller still works in a noisy setting.
-Note that for a vehicle traveling 20 m/s, common practice would suggest a spacing of 40 m \cite{vogel2003comparison}, so a 5 m spacing is aggressive for this scenario.
-The simulation results for the neural network controller are shown in \cref{fig:platoon_traj_sim}.
-As expected when using a feedback controller with a PF topology, the errors do propagate down the platoon, leading to the vehicles further away needing to overcompensate by speeding up and slowing down more than vehicles earlier in the platoon.
+Note that for a vehicle traveling 20 m/s, common practice would suggest a spacing of 40 m~\cite{vogel2003comparison}, so a 5 m spacing is aggressive for this scenario.
+The simulation results for the neural network controller are shown in~\cref{fig:platoon_traj_sim}.
+As expected when using a feedback controller with a PF topology, the errors do propagate down the platoon.
 However, the controller does stabilize the platoon to the true desired velocities quickly and without any collisions within the platoon.

 Similar to the hardware experiments, we compare the neural network controller to the DMPC controller and a linear feedback controller by simulating the same scenario 10 times and evaluating the RMSE for each vehicle over the 10 trials.
 We note that collisions did not occur for the DMPC or neural network controllers under this experimental scenario, but the linear feedback controller leads to many collisions for vehicles further down the platoon, and should not be used for large platoons using CDH in practice.
-Results over the 10 trials are shown in \cref{fig:rms_error_sim}.
+Results over the 10 trials are shown in~\cref{fig:rms_error_sim}.
 Clearly, the neural network controller sacrifices performance for small platoons to obtain improved performance on larger platoons.
 However, we see that the individual vehicle's spacing RMSE values were higher for smaller platoon sizes and the average values over the 10 trials is much noisier.